-Hi Marilyn O’Hearne here today with Weekly Wisdom, talking about Three Steps to Sustainable Success Agility in our VUCA world (Volatile Uncertain Complex Ambiguous, and I would add rapidly changing and “culturally” to complex).
-I don’t know about you but I am seeing that word and hearing it, agility, connected to everything from Harvard Business Review articles* to the World Bank*. (see links to 2 articles below) You have to be able to quickly change and adapt your approach, your systems to stay on the leading edge as you adjust to shifts in customer demands; community, business and even family environments.
+Sustainable Success Agility: I am seeing that word and hearing it, agility, connected to everything from Harvard Business Review articles* to the World Bank*, more important now than ever. (articles links below) You have to be able to quickly change and adapt your approach, your systems to stay on the leading edge as you adjust to shifts in customer demands; community, business and even family environments.
+Hi Marilyn O’Hearne here today with Weekly Wisdom, talking about Three Steps to Sustainable Success Agility in our VUCCA, rapidly changing world (Volatile Uncertain Culturally Complex Ambiguous).

 I invite you to practice these three sustainable success agility steps.
 I wish I could say that they are simple but actually each one of them could easily be and are topics of books and programs.
-We know culture is one of the greatest ingredients for success and takes time and attention to build.
-When you take the following steps, you will shift your culture for greater positive impact, as my coaching and coaching supervision clients have discovered.
+We know culture is one of the greatest ingredients for success and takes time and attention to understand cultural differences, their impact, and build one that works for you, your organization and your stakeholders.
+When you take the following steps, you will shift your culture for greater positive impact, as my leadership, team, mentor coaching and coaching supervision clients have discovered.

 - The first is to develop a culture of continuous improvement and development.
 Even if you are in business on your own or you do not have a business or organization, this is still something that you can practice.
 Try out new perspectives and approaches; experiment with different things.
 We know that keeps our brains sharp.
 I invite you to do that.
 Listen to different media and challenge your own perceptions and engage in respectful conversations with people who are not of the same mindset or have different viewpoints than you.
 That is number one: developing a culture of continuous improvement and development.
-One of my leadership clients I call John, who is committed to continuous development, was still stuck on how to resolve a staff issue.
-Our coaching brought provided the different perspectives he needed to resolve the issue, shifting from a “this was my hiring mistake issue” to a “fit” perspective.
+One of my leadership coaching clients I’ll refer to as John, who is committed to continuous development, was stuck on how to resolve a staff issue.
+Our coaching provided the different perspectives he needed to resolve the issue, shifting from a “this was my hiring mistake issue” to a “fit” perspective, leading to the best possible outcome for all concerned, including external partners and stakeholders.

 - Number two: it is easier to make this shift when you are centered.
 I invite you to practice becoming more aware and present.
 Some people use the word mindful.
 When you do that you are tapping into your resourcefulness and creativity (rather than being flooded and triggered) and you are ready for whatever is next.
 Doug Silsbee, in his Presence book, said that if you practice centering ten times a day it will change your life.
-I think it has for me.
+It has for me.
 It is a very simple practice you can do in a minute or two.
 You may refer to a brief “Centering for Effectiveness” video on the Interviews, Reviews and Contributions page of my website as well as YouTube.
-My coaching client John found our coaching provided time to pause and reflect.
+My coaching client John found our coaching provided needed time to pause, step back to view the big picture and reflect.

 Stay tuned until next week for more keys to Unlocking Potential, Prosperity and Peace!